FirmoDaniel/MS1-HELP-TO-GROW/README.md

 ### Media
 Background image – taken from [Freepik](https://www.freepik.com)
 ### Aknowldgements
-I received inspiration for this project from Code Institute -Love Running- tutorial, which is why I opted for background images behind the header quotes rather than inserted images.
+I received inspiration for this project from Code Institute -Love Running- tutorial, which is why I opted for background images in the header quotes rather than inserted images.